Articles

 The consequences of getting it wrong include:

-• The wrong beneficiary (not a good thing if there has been a re-marriage for example – whether of yourself or a former spouse) receives money that should go to your dependents;
+• The wrong beneficiary receives money that should go to your dependents.
+Not a good thing if there has been a re-marriage for example – whether of yourself or a former spouse;

 • Tax that could be avoided becomes payable because the recipient of the benefit isn’t appropriately dependent on you;